EOX-A/d3.TimeSlider/Readme.md

 Whether or not to display the brush tooltips.
 Defaults to `false`.

+### `tooltipFormatter` - `function`

+This function is invoked when a tooltip is to be displayed for a record.
+It is passed the record, an `Array` in the following form: `start`, `end`, and `params`.
+By default, a function is used that displays either the `id` or `name` property (in that order).

+When the function returns a falsy value, then no tooltip is displayed.

 ### `constrain` - `boolean`

 When set, the viewable interval is constrained to the `domain`.